-Ground was broken late last year on the state government’s Cross River Rail project and has continued apace throughout the COVID-19 crisis.
+Ground was broken in 2020 on the state government’s Cross River Rail project and has continued apace throughout the COVID-19 crisis.
 At completion, Queensland’s largest infrastructure project will connect four new underground stations; Boggo Road, Woolloongabba, Albert Street and Roma Street.

 The ambitious project will see the addition of 10.2 kilometres of rail line crossing the river via twin tunnels.
 Cross River Rail will deliver more trains more often, open up mobility and growth opportunities in the CBD, and deliver a fatal blow to some languishing infrastructure, such as the neglected Transit Centre.

 On May 14, 2020 tunnelling officially began with a giant roadheader roaring to life in the tunnel section of the project’s Roma Street site.
 A roadheader is a 22 metre long, 115 tonne, tunnel boring machine that can excavate up to 50 tonnes of rock and soil per hour.
 A second roadheader, made by Queensland family-owned company QMW, will begin work at Roma Street later this year.